 While a child in Europe, Lillian planned a career as a concert pianist and attended the Conservatory of Music in Nice, where she received the Premier Prix de Piano in 1933.
 After moving to New York, she continued her voice, dance, and dramatic arts studies from 1936-1942.

 Lillian was the first woman to receive a chemical engineering degree from Pratt, and in 1948 she was the recipient of the Chemical Engineering Alumni Award.
 In 1952 she was awarded Women’s Badge No. 143 of Tau Beta Pi.

-During 1949-1951 she developed and introduced water-base pigment binders applicable to natural and synthetic fabrics.
+During 1949-1951 she developed and introduced water-based pigment binders applicable to natural and synthetic fabrics.
 The “fad” of guilded drapes, dresses, shoes, bags, etc., was a direct result of this new technique.
 In 1956 she introduced “Cennini Prints,” an unusual application of water-base pigment prints on natural and synthetic fabrics.

-Lillian’s father had a Ph.D. in chemical engineering from Moscow Institute of Technology and her mother an M.D. from Moscow University.
+Lillian’s father had a Ph.D. in chemical engineering from Moscow Institute of Technology, and her mother an M.D. from Moscow University.

 - B.S. in Ch.E., 1947, Pratt Institute

 - Graduate Studies, New York University